shasank-shah/Edureka_case_studies_Pyspark/README.md

-This will have code related to Edureka Pyspark course.
+This is about Edureka Pyspark course conducted in Oct to Nov 2019.